therabidbanana/playdate-fennel-starter/README.md

 ## Prerequisites

 You'll need to install lua and fennel tooling separately.
-I used lua-rocks to install fennel as a binary.
+I used lua-rocks to install fennel as a binary and scoop to install lua, lua-rocks & make on Windows.

 ## Playdate SDK